The Men in Black (comics)

-The Men in Black is an American comic book created and written by Lowell Cunningham, illustrated by Sandy Carruthers, and originally published by Aircel Comics.
-Aircel would later be bought out by Malibu Comics, which itself was bought out by Marvel Comics.
-Three issues were published in 1990, with another three the following year.
-It was adapted into the film Men in Black, which was a critical and commercial success, leading to three sequels and various spin-offs, as well as a number of tie-in one-shot comics from Marvel.
-Cunningham had the idea for the comic once a friend of his introduced him to the concept of government "men in black" upon seeing a black van riding the streets.
+The Men in Black is an American comic book series based on the "men in black" conspiracy theory.
+It was created and written by Lowell Cunningham, illustrated by Sandy Carruthers, and originally published by Aircel Comics.
+Aircel was later acquired by Malibu Comics, which was then acquired by Marvel Comics.
+Three issues of The Men in Black were published in 1990, with another three the following year.
+The comics spawned a media franchise which includes a series of four films, an animated television series, video games, and a theme park attraction, as well as several one-shot comics from Marvel.